ian-IBCIRL/IB-PP4-MVP/README.md

 * The ability for users to message other users
 * The ability for users to login via social networks such as google or facebook
 * The ability for users to book service appointments with an experienced local mechanic at better rates than dealers
+* In future, I may add SQL tables with models and classes for vehicle components, stories, email verification and social media login.
+* In future I may add also user profiles, and the ability to update and delete their own user profile.

 Some of the functionality above is provided by allauth which is already installed into the site.
 So it only has to be setup in order for it to function.